joakim/kay/README.md

 greet: '(name)' -> "Hey, {name}!"
 ```

 Fields are lexically scoped.
-A function assigned to a field is available within that cell and any of its nested cells:
+A function is available within the cell it's defined in and any nested cells:

 ```lua
 greet: '(name)' -> "Hey, {name}!"